 Repair Corrupt System Files

-Download and run Reimage Plus Repair to scan and restore corrupt and missing files from here, once done proceed with the solutions below.
+Download and run Restoro Repair to scan and restore corrupt and missing files from here, once done proceed with the solutions below.
 It is important to ensure that all system files are intact and not corrupt before proceeding with the solutions below.

 Solution 1: Disable the Superfetch Service and Background Intelligent Transfer Service